dachrillz/beautiful-jekyll/_posts/2019-03-05-proof-of-work-2.md

         return ret
 ```

 All parameters are determined by circumstance.
-For example ther version is what it is.
+For example the version is what it is.
 The miner can't really decide how the hashes of the transactions will look, and so on.
 The only variable that a miner can change in a block freely is the nonce.
 Therefore the nonce is equivalent to the solution to the proof of work described in the previous post.

 ## A final correction
 Also since a hash is a mathematical function, it returns a mathematical value.
 Therefore, strictly speaking, the solution to proof of work is not based on the number of leading zeros.
 It is based on if the value of the hash is smaller than the difficulty, which is also a number.